 A dedicated building was built next to the Hospital in 1970 complete with machines and tools to allow production of wood and then metal fabricated products.
-A packing and processing area was also geared up to take on additional employment opportunities.
+A packing and processing area was also established to provide additional employment opportunities.

-In 1981 the business expanded by taking over Paraquad Industries, another workshop for people with disabilities, expanding further again and becoming a division of the Austin Hospital in 1988.
+In 1981, Roytal had over 100 employees and expanded by taking over another workshop for people with disabilities, called Paraquad Industries, in Fairfield.
+It expanded further again to become a division of the Austin Hospital in 1988.

-Today, Ability Works continues with the two original business units of wire & fabrication and packing & assembly with the addition of Records Scanning (2019) and Inclusive Design (2020).
+Today, Ability Works continues with the two original business units of wire and fabrication, and packing and assembly with the addition of Records Scanning (2019) and Inclusive Design (2020).

 Losing an arm and a leg, and sustaining permanent damage to a hand and foot would of been a traumatic, life-altering setback for anyone… but not Ted Woods.